PlayFab/MpsAgent/lcow.md

 > This file is also included in the latest LocalMultiplayerAgent zip package.
 Some notes:
 > 1. You must set `RunContainer` to true.
 This is required for Linux game servers.
 > 2. Modify `imageDetails` with your game server docker image details.
 Image may be built locally (using [docker build](https://docs.docker.com/engine/reference/commandline/build/) command) or be hosted in a remote container registry.
 > 3. `StartGameCommand` and `AssetDetails` are optional.
-You don't normally use them when you use a Docker container since all game assets + start game server command can be packaged in the corresponding [Dockerfile](https://docs.docker.com/engine/reference/builder/)
+You don't normally use them when you use a Docker container since all game assets + start game server command can be packaged in the corresponding [Dockerfile](https://docs.docker.com/engine/reference/builder/). `DeploymentMetadata` is also optional and can contain up to 30 dictonary mappings of custom metadata to be passed to the container as the `buildMetadata` field.
 > 4. Last, but definitely not least, pay attention to the casing on your `OutputFolder` variable, since Linux containers are case sensitive.
 If casing is wrong, you might see a Docker exception similar to *error while creating mount source path '/host_mnt/c/output/UnityServerLinux/PlayFabVmAgentOutput/2020-01-30T12-47-09/GameLogs/a94cfbb5-95a4-480f-a4af-749c2d9cf04b': mkdir /host_mnt/c/output: file exists*

 - After you perform all the previous steps, you can then run the LocalMultiPlayerAgent with the command `LocalMultiplayerAgent.exe -lcow` (lcow stands for *Linux Containers On Windows*)